 Adobe Experience Manager.

-Java-based enterprise content management system with powerful DAM.
-Founded in 2010.
-Part of Adobe Experience Cloud.
+Java-based enterprise content management system with powerful DAM

 What is Adobe Experience Manager?

 AEM distinguishes itself through its depth in the Adobe universe.
-Integration with Adobe Creative Cloud, Adobe Analytics, and Adobe Target happens relatively seamlessly – that's the strongest claim.
+Integration with Adobe Creative Cloud, Adobe Analytics, and Adobe Target happens relatively seamlessly – that is the strongest claim.
 For organizations already fully in Adobe's ecosystem, this can save time.
+However, in practice we see that these integrations often still require custom development.

-The system is also built for scale: it can handle hundreds of thousands of assets and pages without issues.
-The architecture based on OSGi and Sling provides modularity and flexibility, but that flexibility requires Java developers who know what they're doing.
+The system is also built to be scale-proof: it can handle hundreds of thousands of assets and pages without issues.
+The architecture based on OSGi and Sling provides modularity and flexibility, but that flexibility requires Java developers who know what they are doing.
+The learning floor is steep – an average Java developer needs months to become productive in AEM.

 AEM is investing in AI agents for discovery, content generation, and site modernization, but these features are still relatively young and require manual setup per customer.

-Multisite management – Manage dozens or hundreds of sites and brands from one installation, with central content governance.
+Multisite management – Manage tens or hundreds of sites and brands from one installation, with central content governance

-Adobe ecosystem integration – Seamless connection with Adobe Analytics, Target, Creative Cloud and Commerce.
+Adobe ecosystem integration – Seamless connection with Adobe Analytics, Target, Creative Cloud and Commerce (although the latter runs separately in PHP)

-In ten years we've seen many AEM implementations start with enthusiasm and end with frustration.
-The system is incredibly powerful, but also incredibly heavy.
+In ten years Breakfast has seen many AEM implementations start with enthusiasm and end with frustration.
+The system is enormously powerful, but also enormously slow.
 Setup, deployment cycles, developer learning curve – everything takes longer than it says on paper.
 A new AEM project is easily a 6-month affair for a reasonable team.
+The real problem is that AEM is designed for enterprise IT governance, not for agile content teams.
+If you want marketers to publish faster, AEM becomes more hindrance than tool.
+You need an intermediate layer (API, headless) that makes the editor experience more pleasant.

 Suitable for